Dekr0/RPC.nvim/README.md

     - For `lazy.nvim`, it will try to locate the `lua` folder inside the specify repository directory.
         - Please consult with official documentation of `lazy.nvim` for guaranteed correctness.
     - As an example, the given repository directory is `~/RPC.nvim`, then it will look for `~/RPC.nvim/lua`.

+#### `ipc_path` <a name="ipc-path"></a>

+- The location of the pipe / unix domain socket to communicate with Discord largely varied from operate systems.
+- Typically, the pipe / unix domain socket will have name of `discord-ipc-x` where `x` range from `0` to `9`.
+- Please do it local search in your disk to locate this file.
+- In Archlinux, one possible location is in `/run/usr/1000/` folder.